 Scale

-Sausage and Meats
+Sausage and Meat

 • 4 mild Italian turkey or chicken sausage links (pork or vegan sausage can also work)

-Vegetables and Herbs
+Vegetables and Beans

-• 1 small onion, diced
+• 1 small onion (diced)

-• 4 garlic cloves, minced
+• 4 garlic cloves (minced)

 • 4 cups cubed yellow potatoes (peeling optional)